cbustos-github/juice-shop-goof/README.md

 ### Fork & Import

-Fork this repository and import it in a new or existing org.
+Fork this repository and import it in a new or existing org

 ```
 git clone https://github.com/somerset-inc/juice-shop-goof.git